-The share prices move on “the basis of momentum — simply put, the shares go up or down because retail investors don’t want to be left behind4.”
+The share prices move on “the basis of momentum — simply put, the shares go up or down4 because retail investors don’t want to be left behind .”

 Given the above, the Asset Allocation position we are comfortable with is the middle path.

 Keeping excessive cash long term would only cause our assets to be depleted by inflation.
 Keeping excessive equities may result in violent fluctuations in our portfolio should the speculative froth from the equities market reverse itself.
 Money is never lost, but transferred between different asset classes.
 Hence a portfolio with dynamic asset allocation gives us the best assurance of keeping our assets safe, while making good returns over time.